-Assets measured at estimated fair value on a non-recurring basis.
+Financial assets and liabilities measured at estimated fair value on a non-recurring basis.

 Certain assets or liabilities are required to be measured at estimated fair value on a nonrecurring basis subsequent to initial recognition.
 Generally, these adjustments are the result of lower-of-cost-or-fair value or other impairment write-downs of individual assets.
 In determining the estimated fair values during the period, the Company determined that substantially all the changes in estimated fair value were due to declines in market conditions versus instrument specific credit risk.
-For the year ended December 31, 2023, and December 31, 2022, there were no material adjustments to fair value for the Company's assets and liabilities measured at fair value on a nonrecurring basis in accordance with GAAP.
+For the periods ended December 31, 2024, and December 31, 2023, there were no material adjustments to fair value for the Company's assets and liabilities measured at fair value on a nonrecurring basis in accordance with GAAP.